kanwardeepika91/old-delete-vue-js-node-js-express-mysql/README.md

       #IMAGE_TAG: ""
       #AWS_ACCOUNT_ID: ""

-Also add permissions related to ECR to the role created for AWSCodeBuild- ECRfullaccess
+NOTE: while creating codebuild , Create a role and add permissions related to ECR to the role created for AWSCodeBuild- EC2InstanceProfileForImageBuilderECRContainerBuilds